Plots are secured consecutively only in Wainuiomata Garden of Remembrance and can’t be pre-purchased in any of our cemeteries.

 Securing a plot

-- Body burial plots for adults and children
+- Body burial plots for children

 - Ashes lawn plots